andrewdalba/readme-generator/README.md

 Install package.json

 ## Usage
-Run the program using node and follow the instructions to create an automatic custom README file
+Create a custom README file by running the program and following the prompts

 ## License
 MIT